facelessuser/soupsieve/SECURITY.md

 Reports will be kept private until the issue is properly understood.

 If the report is accepted we will notify Tidelift (who we've partnered with), request a CVE from GitHub, and work with the reporter to find a resolution.
-Work will be done privately, and the final commit will not mention the security issue.
+Work will be done privately, until resolved.

 The fix, announcement, and release will be negotiated with the reporter.